jonovik/cgptoolbox/doc/source/install.rst

 --------------------------------------

 On a typical HPC cluster the cgptoobox must be installed without root access.
-Before the installing the required Python packages you should check the following software dependencies and install (or ask the system administrator to install) missing pieces, version numbers refer to version that we have tested, other version could also work:
+Before installing the required Python packages, you should make sure the following software dependencies are installed (your system administrator may be able to assist).
+Version numbers refer to versions that we have tested; other versions might also work.

 * `Python <http://python.org>`_  versions 2.7.3, 2.7.2.
 * `virtualenv <http://www.virtualenv.org>`_ version 1.8.2